bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/998-git-commands-cheat-sheet.md

 git checkout branch_name
 ```

-As mentioned above, if you add the `-b` flag it would create the branch if it does not exist.
+As mentioned above, if you add the `-b` flag, it would create the branch if it does not exist.

 ### Conclusion

 Knowing the above commands will let you manage your project like a pro!

-If you are interested in improving your command line skills in general I strongly recommend this [Linux Command-line basics course here](https://devdojo.com/course/linux-command-line-basics)!
+If you are interested in improving your command line skills in general, I strongly recommend this [Linux Command-line basics course here](https://devdojo.com/course/linux-command-line-basics)!

-Hope that this helps!